flane00/Capstone/README.md

 neural network to infer the Mediterranean 3D chlorophyll-a and temperature fields from remote sensing observations.
 Remote Sensing, 12(24), 4123.

-Run conda activate capstone.
-Included in the config_capstone.ymL which was generated with line touch config_capstone.yml
+config_capstone.yml: includes the environment.

-The csv_out.m file is how we pulled and indexed the data from it's local directory to generate a .csv, further in that there is a depth binning to integration of chlorophyll profiles.
+csv_out.m: is how the data is pulled and indexed from it's local directory to generate a .csv, included in that there is a depth binning to integration of chlorophyll profiles.

 matchtable.csv is the csv from csv_out.m (no longer included; will be